Today Was a Fairytale

-"Today Was a Fairytale" is a song written and recorded by American singer-songwriter Taylor Swift.
-Produced by Swift and Nathan Chapman, it was released digitally on January 19, 2010, by Big Machine Records as a single from the corresponding soundtrack for the 2010 film Valentine's Day, in which she acted.
+"Today Was a Fairytale" is a song written and recorded by the American singer-songwriter Taylor Swift.
+Produced by Swift and Nathan Chapman, it was released digitally on January 19, 2010, by Big Machine Records as a single from the soundtrack for the 2010 film Valentine's Day, in which she acted.
 Swift had previously written the song and offered it to producers for the film's soundtrack.
 Musically, "Today Was a Fairytale" is country pop-influenced and, lyrically, speaks of a magical date.

-It received generally positive reviews from contemporary critics, some who deemed it the best song on the soundtrack, and enjoyed commercial success by reaching the top ten in three countries.
-In Canada, "Today Was a Fairytale" became Swift's first number-one song.
-The song debuted and peaked at number two on the Billboard Hot 100.
-Swift promoted "Today Was a Fairytale" at several venues and included it on a revised set list for the continuation of her Fearless Tour in 2010.
-The song was re-recorded as part of Swift's re-recorded version of her 2008 album Fearless, released in 2021.
+Some critics deemed "Today Was a Fairytale" the best song on the Valentine's Day soundtrack, but some others deemed it bland.
+The song peaked at number one in Canada, number two in the United States, and number six in Australia.
+Swift included the track on a revised set list for the continuation of her Fearless Tour in 2010.
+The song was re-recorded and released as "Today Was a Fairytale (Taylor's Version)", as part of Swift's 2021 re-recorded album, Fearless (Taylor's Version).

 Background and release

 Swift solely penned "Today Was a Fairytale" in the summer of 2008 and stored it away for a while.
 After being cast as Felicia Miller on Valentine's Day, Swift offered the song to the film producers for the soundtrack as she did not believe it fit on her upcoming album.
 "When this movie opportunity came about, I reached back into my pocket and thought, 'I think this is perfect for the soundtrack.
 I hope it's perfect for the soundtrack'", Swift told The Tennessean.
 "Today Was a Fairytale" was released as a single from the Valentine's Day soundtrack on January 19, 2010, exclusively through the iTunes Store.
-The single was re-released on February 15, 2011.
+The single was re-released on February 15, 2011, with a more country mix compared to the original version.
 Swift released a re-recorded version, "Today Was a Fairytale (Taylor's Version)", as the twentieth track on her re-recorded album Fearless (Taylor's Version), on April 9, 2021.